apple/swift-protobuf/Documentation/PLUGIN.md

 * `Internal` (default): No visibility is set for the types, so they get the default internal visibility.
-* `Package`: The visibility on the types is set to`package` so the types will be exposed across the whole Swift package they belong to.
+* `Package`: The visibility on the types is set to`package` so the types are exposed across the whole Swift package they belong to.
-* `Public`: The visibility on the types is set to `public` so the types will be exposed outside the module they are compiled into.
+* `Public`: The visibility on the types is set to `public` so the types are exposed outside the module they are compiled into.

 ##### Generation Option: `ProtoPathModuleMappings` - Swift Module names for proto paths

-By default, the code generator assumes all of the resulting Swift files will be put into the same module.
+By default, the code generator assumes all of the resulting Swift files are put into the same module.
 However, since protos can reference types from another proto file, those generated files might end up in different modules.
-This option allows you to specify that the code generated from the proto files will be distributed in multiple modules.
+This option allows you to specify that the code generated from the proto files is distributed in multiple modules.
 This data is used during generation to then `import` the module and scope the types.
 This option takes the path of a file providing the mapping: